beltoforion/AI-Infinite-Zoom-Generator/README.md

 ## Preparing the images
 Before you start you need a set of outpainted ai images.
 Copy this set in a separate folder in the "input" folder.
 It is best to order the images in the folder by giving them sequential names (i.e. "frame_01.png", "frame_02.png", ..., "frame_10.png").

-Alternatively you can use the "-as" option to let the script find out the image order for you.
-This process will take some time.
+Alternatively you can use the "-as" option to let the script find out the image order for you but this will take some time as each image is matched against all other images to figure out their relations automatically.

 * Create a set of outpainted images with the generative AI of your choice.
 The first image is the innermost image of the series.
 * The Image series must be zoomed with respect to the center